 - Brown sugar to add sweetness to the pudding.
 In a pinch, caster or granulated white sugar can be used.

-- Vanilla to add a little flavour to the custard.
+- Vanilla to add a little flavor to the custard.

-- Zest of an orange/lemon to cut through the richness a bit.
+- Zest an orange/lemon to cut through the richness a bit.

 - Fresh berries for serving - I like to serve rich puddings with some fresh berries.